swapnilpandey026/Commerce-Customer-Revenue-Intelligence-/README.md

 **One important thing:** don't claim anything in the README that isn't actually in your dashboard.
 Keep the description aligned with what you built.

----

-# 3. Prepare your interview explanation

-Don't explain the project by saying:

-> "I made some charts in Power BI."

-Instead, explain it as an **end-to-end analytics project**.